 - Clarification and technical assistance related to the revision and development of student progression policies and procedures;

-Current law requires each district school board to establish a comprehensive program for student progression as well as standards for evaluating each student’s performance (section 1008.25, Florida Statutes).
+Current law requires each district school board to establish a comprehensive program for student progression as well as standards for evaluating each student’s performance ( s.
+1008.25, F.S.).

 Academic Advisement Flyer - What Students and Parents Need to Know

 - Standard Diploma Requirements - What Students and Parents Need to Know (PDF) (Revised August 2020)